apache/flink/docs/dev/table/connect.md

   'connector.type' = 'filesystem',                -- required: specify to connector type
   'connector.path' = 'file:///path/to/whatever',  -- required: path to a file or directory
   'format.type' = '...',                          -- required: file system connector requires to specify a format,
-  ...                                             -- currently only 'csv' format is supported.
+  ...                                             -- currently only 'Old Csv format' is supported if define filesystem connector by DDL.
                                                   -- Please refer to Table Formats section for more details.
 )
 {% endhighlight %}